Apple Home: HomeKit Secure Video

 HomeKit Secure Video is an API introduced in 2019 that offers enhanced privacy and security for cameras and video doorbells.
 It allows video from supported cameras to be encrypted and stored securely in iCloud.
 The service requires a home hub to process videos.
 Users can also receive intelligent notifications based on specific activities, such as recognizing people, animals, vehicles and packages.
-Recording from cameras are stored in iCloud for ten days for users with paid subscriptions.
+Recordings from cameras are stored in iCloud for ten days for users with paid subscriptions.

 Home Key

 Home Key is a feature introduced in iOS 15 in 2021 that allows iPhones (XS or newer) and Apple Watches (Series 4 or newer) to unlock compatible NFC-equipped smart locks.
 Home keys are stored in the Wallet app and can be customized to use Express Mode which allows unlocking without requiring the user to authenticate with Touch ID or Face ID.

-iOS 18 introduced support for hands-free home keys that use the ultra-wideband chip in iPhones (11 or newer, excluding SE models) and Apple Watches (Series 6 or newer, excluding SE models) to automatically unlock a smart lock when a user approaches it.
-Ultra-wideband home keys will use the Aliro standard being developed by Apple, Google and Samsung.
+iOS 18 introduced support for hands-free home keys that use the ultra-wideband chip in iPhones (11 or newer, excluding SE and -e models) and Apple Watches (Series 6 or newer, excluding SE models) to automatically unlock a smart lock when a user approaches it.